vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 23. What is a Stored Property?

 ### Answer:
-Stored property stores a value in memory.
+A stored property stores a value in memory.
-It is defined inside class or struct.
+It is defined inside a class or struct.

 ### Example:
 ```swift